umanachi/vip_lab1/README.md

 Why is it important to run cmake in its own directory?

   -> Running cmake generates a lot of "random" files that I don't quite understand yet, so running it in its own directory prevents polluting the source code folders.

+LAB NOTE: I will be unavailable next week, and will complete Labs 2 and 3 during Week 3 (starting Sunday, Feb 5).